Riddim-GLiTCH/RR-source/Readme.md

-# Also ZPL is a plagarist.
+# Also ZPL is a plagiarist.